EFForg/https-everywhere/ruleset-style.md

-For `securecookie` tags, if you know that all cookies on the included targets can be secured (which in particular means that the cookies are not used by any of its non-securable subdomains, use the trivial
+For `securecookie` tags, if you know that all cookies on the included targets can be secured (which in particular means that the cookies are not used by any of its non-securable subdomains), use the trivial

 ```xml
 <securecookie host=".+" name=".+" />